1. What Information Will Be Collected?

 At the Office of the State Controller we try to keep the needs of our visitors in mind at all times.

 Where possible, we have followed the guidelines published by accessibility experts (see below for a list of additional resources).
-Our pages are validated to the current HTML standards and conform to either Level A or Level Double-A of the WCAG 2.0 accessibility guidelines.
+Our pages are presently being validated to conform to either Level A or Level Double-A of the WCAG 2.0 accessibility guidelines.
 The only exceptions to this policy are pages hosted by us but created by outside writers, as it may not always be possible to make the original document adhere to the guidelines without changing it substantially.

 Additional ResourcesWorld Wide Web Consortium's Web Content Accessibility GuidelinesNational Center for Accessible Media